 Alex Eskin: My recent research interest has been ergodic theory and discrete groups, most particularly the connections to number theory.

-Benson Farb: My interests lie at the juncture of geometry, topology, group theory and dynamical systems.
+Benson Farb: My interests lie at the juncture of geometry, topology and discrete groups.
+More recently, the interaction of topology, representation theory, algebraic geometry and arithmetic.
 One common theme is how complicated objects are sometimes determined by very simple data.
 Here is a great example: Let M and N be two closed, locally symmetric (with no local torus factors), nonpositively curved manifolds of dimension at least 3.
 The Mostow Rigidity Theorem states that if M and N have isomorphic fundamental groups, then M must be isometric to N. In particular, invariants such as volume are actually topological invariants!

 Examples I study include discrete subgroups of Lie groups, 3-dimensional manifolds, groups acting on nonpositively curved singular spaces (e.g. trees, affine buildings, etc.), and groups of diffeomorphisms.
 I enjoy working in a number of different directions.
 These have included: geometric and combinatorial group theory; trying to understand the relationship between volume and degree (a topic combining differential geometry and ideas from dynamics); actions of infinite groups on manifolds; classifying manifolds with (sometimes hidden) symmetry.